|Origins||Annexed in 1889|

 During the World War I years African American migration greatly increased as southern blacks flocked to Chicago in search of new opportunities especially after many white Chicagoans went off to war.
 The neighborhoods of Douglas and Grand Boulevard were the most attractive for African Americans because there were other native blacks in these neighborhoods and there were plenty of jobs, as the neighborhood rapidly transformed to 32% African American by 1920.

-In the 1920s African Americans would not stop migrating to Grand Boulevard as many whites continued their methods of trying to remove blacks, many others packed their bags and left the neighborhood and by the end of the decade the neighborhood was 94% African American and was completely a part of the “Bronzeville” section that included the nearby Douglas and Oakland neighborhoods.
+By the end of the 1920s decade the neighborhood was 94% African American as whites had left after achieving upward mobility. the neighborhood was now completely a part of the “Bronzeville” section that included the nearby Douglas and Oakland neighborhoods.

 During World War I and right after the war the black Policy racket came to Grand Boulevard from nearby Douglas.
 The Policy racket was then run by successful black Policy Kings by 1918 and in no time the Policy gangsters ran the streets of Grand Boulevard as well in the 1920s.